HomeArticlesHow to Pay Off Debt Fast: A Step-by-Step Plan

 This is the compounding mechanism that separates people who pay off debt in 3 years from those who take 7.

 When Debt 1 is paid off, do not absorb that payment back into discretionary spending.
 Immediately add it to the payment on Debt 2 — on top of what you were already paying.
-This is the mechanical core of both the snowball and avalanche methods, and it is where most of the time savings actually come from.
+This is the mechanical core of both the snowball and avalanche methods, and it is where much of the time savings actually come from.

 Example based on the five-card composite scenario: